MichaIng/DietPi-Docs/docs/software/camera.md

 ---
-title: Camera and Surveillance Software Packages
+title: Camera and Surveillance Software Options
 description: Description of DietPi software options related to camera and surveillance
 ---